PatilShreyas/NotyKT/noty-android/README.md

 ## Development Setup 🖥

-You will need Android Studio Hedgehog (2023.1.1) or newer to build the app.
+You will need Android Studio Iguana (2023.2.1) or newer to build the app.
 Download the latest version from [here](https://developer.android.com/studio).

+The project uses Gradle Version Catalog for dependency management and Java 17 for compilation.

 ## Design / Wireframes ✨